Video courses for company/skill based Preparation

 As we all know a hard disk(typically found in a computer) is a collection of disks placed on the top of one another.
 A typical hard disk may have 100-200 such disks stacked.

-There are more advanced disk scheduling algorithm which are trade secrets of companies like – HP, Sandisks, etc. You have to work in those companies ;), to know them.
+There are more advanced Disk Scheduling Algorithms in Operating System which are trade secrets of companies like – HP, Sandisks, etc. You have to work in those companies ;), to know them.

 Now, this algorithm is fairly simple.
 In the order the request would come, in the same order visit the address on the disk.